Where is the best place to stay in Rio for Carnival?

 So where is the best place to stay in Rio for Carnival?

 If you haven’t guessed it already, I would highly recommend staying in Lapa during Carnival.
-It really is one of the best places to stay in Rio for Carnival.
-Each night after the blocos we would always end here.
+It really is one of the best places to stay in Rio.
+Each night after the blocos in other districts we would always end here.
 Before Carnival had even started, we got to see Lapa a little tamer during the week, but the streets were still full with locals.

 You can stay in hostels, an airbnb or try couchsurfing in advance.
 In my top 10 things you need to know about Rio de Janeiro Carnival I mention a few of my hostels to check out.